EMDR and Parts Work Integration

 Should I choose the integration course or the group consultation?

 It depends on what your needs are.
 The group consultation can help you work through individual cases and receive more in depth case consultation.
-The IFS integration course, meanwhile, is less about individual cases and more about you learning and practicing specific skills that are key to the integration process.
+The integration course, meanwhile, is less about individual cases and more about you learning and practicing specific skills that are key to the integration process.
 If you’d like to talk with me about which option would be better suited for you, I would be happy to book a brief discovery call so that we can talk things through!
 The integration course does not count toward EMDR or IFS certification.

 I have a sense of how to do this on my own.
 Will an integration course help me?

 Oftentimes, we as therapists are left to figure out how to navigate difficult clinical situations on our own.
-Many of us also have a hard time reaching out for help when we feel stuck—we’re used to doing things independently.That’s why my courses are specifically designed to equip you with new skills and insights for integrating IFS into each phase of treatment, ensuring that your clients benefit the most from your expertise.
+Many of us also have a hard time reaching out for help when we feel stuck—we’re used to doing things independently.That’s why my courses are specifically designed to equip you with new skills and insights for integrating parts work into each phase of treatment, ensuring that your clients benefit the most from your expertise.

-All EMDR and IFS integration courses are offered online.
+All integration courses are offered online.